Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     psu_cortexr5_0 BSP, then click **Modify BSP Settings**.
 On the Overview page, select the desired libraries.

-## Example Project: Running the "Hello World" Application from Arm Cortex-R5
+## Example Project 2: Running the "Hello World" Application from Arm Cortex-R5

  In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a